So, what do you do if your breast implant ruptures and how do you even know for sure that it has?

 Let’s talk about it.

-Note: Much of this info applies to women who have chosen implants for cosmetic reasons, nothing to do with breast cancer.
+Note: Much of this info also applies to women who have chosen implants for cosmetic reasons, nothing to do with breast cancer.
 For obvious reasons, my focus is for women who’ve undergone breast reconstruction following a cancer diagnosis and mastectomy or those choosing prophylactic mastectomy and reconstruction using implants.

 If you chose, or plan to choose reconstruction following your mastectomy and you decided on breast implants, or if you’re thinking about them, it’s important to understand what your followup plan should be.